Please subscribe to my YouTube channel.

 I only accept cash.

-The labor fee for any basic repair is $50.
-Example: The total cost of the basic repair item will include: $50 for labor, all parts cost plus shipping.
+The labor fee for any basic repair is $60.
+Example: The total cost of the basic repair item will include: $60 for labor, all parts, and shipping.

 The labor fee for refurbishing items will be set on a case-by-case basis.

-Special note for companies: The labor fee for companies interested in outside electronics repair or assembly is negotiable.
+Special note for companies: The labor fee for companies seeking external electronics repair or assembly is negotiable.

-The labor fee for very small/minimal work (For example: quick solder of a wire) will be determined at repair time (most likely free).
+The labor fee for very small/minimal work (for example, quick soldering of a wire) will be determined at the time of repair (most likely free).

 Warranty: